Aman103767/E-Commerce-Application/README.md

 # Angular
 - For front-end I have used Angular.
 - Whole website front-end flow made of Angular throught that i have called the RestFull APIs.
+- Angular also deplayed on AWS S3 Bucket as static website.

 ### Database Schema